named-data/ndn-js/README.md

 the same host.

 ** Including the scripts in a web page **
-To use NDN.JS in a web page, one of two scripts must be included using a script tag:
+To use NDN-JS in a web page, one of two scripts must be included using a script tag:

 ndn-js.js is a combined library (and ndn-js.min.js is a compressed version of the combined library), designed for efficient distribution.
 Bother can be either build in ./build/ndn-js.min.js using